ciscoheat/haxedci-example/README.md

 * Someone (abstract)
 * Message (abstract)

-The `Greeting` class is a *Context*, based on a mental model that a Greeting is " **Someone** being sent a **Message** ".
-Note that these are the two other classes, and they are also present as *Roles* in the `Greeting` class.
+The `Greeting` class is a *Context*, based on a mental model that a Greeting is " **Someone** being announced a **Message** ".
+These are the two other classes, and they are also present as *Roles* in the `Greeting` class.
 The exact name match is very important, because DCI is about mapping the end users mental model to code.
 (The haxedci library enforces that roles have the same field names (camelCased) in the Context class as the abstract class name.)

 Let's look at the `Someone` class.
 It takes the `ISomeone` typedef as underlying type, which is called a *RoleInterface*.
 At the top of the file there are two typedefs, `ISomeone` and `IMessage`, specifying what is required to play each Role.
 The implementation is simple, just invoke and return the same method on `this`, since `this` is refering to the underlying object playing the Role.
 For **Message** it's even simpler since the Role has no methods to implement.